smithd36/dental-office-scheduler-app/README.md

-"# Dental Appointment Tracker and Scheduler"
+# Dental Appointment Tracker and Scheduler